KopYer/rsschool-cv/cv.md

 ## About me:

 > I have no working experience in IT yet, but i have a lot of desire, enthusiasm and interest in it.
-> I want to learn FE for change my work field, because i don't want to be limited with economic situation in my town region etc.
+> I want to learn FE for change my work field, because I don't want to be limited with economic situation in my town region etc.

 ## Code example: